 Back pain results when the spine is stressed by injury, disease, wear and tear, or poor body mechanics.
 Acute low back pain is abrupt, intense pain that subsides after a period of days or weeks.
 It typically resolves with rest, physical therapy, and other self-care measures.
 You play an important role in the prevention, treatment, and recovery of back pain.
 However, if chronic, pain will persist despite treatment and need further evaluation.

 Figure 1. (side view) The low back region is called the lumbar spine.
 Protected within the bones of the lumbar spine are the spinal cord and nerves.
-The five lumbar bones, called vertebrae, are numbered L1 to L5.
+The five lumbar bones (vertebrae) are numbered L1 to L5.
 Each bone is separated and cushioned by shock-absorbing discs.
-The vertebrae are held in place by muscles and ligaments.
 The spinal nerves pass through bony canals to branch out to the body and legs.